So B. It

 Heidi is the protagonist of Sarah Weeks’ So B. It.
-She’s twelve years old, living in the city with her disabled mother and neighborly caretaker – and believe it or not she lives a life of unusual luck.
-She’s a wiz at guessing games and predicting the outcomes of situations.
+She’s twelve years old, living in Reno with her disabled mother and neighborly caretaker.
+Believe it or not, she lives a life of unusual luck.
+She’s a wiz at guessing games and slot machines.
 She is exactly the type of person you’d want buying your lottery tickets.

 But what happens when your luck runs out?
 Weeks’ novel explores this very scenario.
-In a book filled with unexpected turns of event, Heidi embarks on a solo adventure to upstate New York to discover the truth about her origins.
+In a book filled with unexpected twists and turns, Heidi embarks on a solo adventure to upstate New York to discover the truth about her origins.
 Her luck helps her along the way, but how much can luck help you when you’re confronting the biggest shock of your life?

-Heidi’s odyssey is filled with mystery.
+Heidi’s odyssey is colored by a deep family mystery.
 It’s redolent of Robert Cormier’s famous novel, I Am the Cheese.
-Middle School readers ought to enjoy a story that includes the unease of not really knowing how it will all turn out.
+Middle School readers will enjoy a story that includes the unease of not really knowing how it will all turn out.
 Sharing Heidi’s sense of not-knowing will help your students identify and care more about Heidi’s plight.
-And finding-out ought to provoke the kind of rich discussion you want a One School One Book for Middle School selection to provoke.
+And the final unveiling of the truth will provoke the kind of rich discussion you want from a One School, One Book for Middle School selection.

 Your readers will learn vicariously with Heidi how to be comfortable with the unknown, and then grow to be okay with not being lucky all the time.